 WormCycle® is a Detroit, Michigan company dedicated to all things vermiculture.
-Here you will find worm castings, Red Wigglers, worm bins, and links to all aspects of the growing movement to restore the balance of our soils through vermicompost.
+Here you will find worm castings, Red Wigglers, the Urban Worm Bag, and links to aspects of the growing movement to restore the balance of our soils through vermicompost.

 What is WormCycle®?